thuang6/platform-resource-manager/README.md

  - git
  - Docker

-## Environment Setup
+## Environment setup
-Assuming all requirements are installed and configured properly, follow the steps below to setup a working environment.
+Assuming all requirements are installed and configured properly, follow the steps below to set up a working environment.

-**Install intel-cmt-cat tool**
+1. Install `intel-cmt-cat` tool with the commands:

+     ```
      git clone https://github.com/intel/intel-cmt-cat
      cd intel-cmt-cat
      make
      sudo make install
+     ```

-**Build Platform Resource Manager**
+2. Build Platform Resource Manager with the commands:

+     ```
      git clone https://github.com/intel/platform-resource-manager
      cd platform-resource-manager
      ./setup.sh
      cd eris
+     ```

-**Prepare workload configuration file**
+3. Prepare workload configuration file.

-In order to use resource manager tool, you will need to provide a workload configuration json file in advance.
-Each row in file describes name, id, type (Best-Effort, Latency-Critical), request CPU count of one task (Container).
+    To use the resource manager tool, you must provide a workload configuration `json` file in advance.
+Each row in the file describes name, id, type (Best-Effort, Latency-Critical), request CPU count of one task (Container).

 The following is an example file demonstrating the file format.

 ```json
 {
     "cassandra_workload": {